jeffo777/input-right/CONTRIBUTING.md

 ### 💬 Asking Questions

-If you have questions about how to use InputRight, how to configure it, or general ideas to discuss, the best place is our [GitHub Discussions page](https://github.com/jeffo777/chat-to-form/discussions).
+If you have questions about how to use InputRight, how to configure it, or general ideas to discuss, the best place is our [Discord community page](https://discord.gg/7SxCMurnE8).
 This is the central hub for our community conversations.

 Thank you again for your interest in InputRight!